juliewan/ragdoll/README.md

 pip install -r requirements.txt
 ```

-### Prompt with in-memory vector store
+### Use with in-memory vector store
-Specify directory of *.pdf files for model reference
+Specify directory of *.pdf files for model context
 - Indexed as in-memory vector store
 - Retrieves most relevant excerpts to your prompt
 - Responds to *contextualized* prompt